Skip to Main Content

 Note: Access to the New York Times in Education site requires a separate New York Times in Education account.
 Create an account using your Pepperdine e-mail address at http://nytimesineducation.com/register/

 Business Source Complete This link opens in a new window

 Access to the industry’s most used business research database, providing full text for more than 2,200 journals, including more than 1,100 peer-reviewed titles in all disciplines of business, including marketing, management, MIS, POM, accounting, finance and economics.
 Updated daily.

 Provides access to over 75,000 searchable articles from over 140 Emerald journals.
 It contains over 25,000 management articles from its archives back to 1989.
 Subjects covered include management, HRM, marketing, librarianship, mechanical engineering, electronic and electrical engineering.

-Provides full-text coverage of approximately 15,000 national and regional newspapers, broadcast transcripts, magazines, wire services, federal and state court opinions, federal and state statutes, federal regulations and SEC filings such as 10-K's and 10-Q's.
-It provides access to company profiles, industry and market research information and trade journals.
-This product also provides access to the renowned Shepard's Citations® service for all federal and states court cases back to 1789.
+Provides full-text coverage of approximately 15,000 national and regional newspapers, broadcast transcripts, magazines, wire services, federal and state court opinions, federal and state statutes, federal regulations and SEC filings.
+Access to company profiles, market research and trade journals plus Shepard's Citations® service for all federal and states court cases back to 1789.
 This database is only available to current Pepperdine students, faculty, and staff.
-For an overview of how to use Nexis Uni, visit this page.

-The American Psychological Association’s (APA) resource for abstracts of scholarly journal articles, book chapters, books, and dissertations, is the largest resource devoted to peer-reviewed literature in behavioral science and mental health.
-It contains over 3.4 million records and summaries dating as far back as the 1600s.
+The American Psychological Association’s (APA) resource is the largest resource devoted to peer-reviewed literature in behavioral science and mental health.
+It contains over 5 million records and summaries dating as far back as the 1600s.
 Journal coverage, which spans from the 1800s to the present, includes international material selected from around 2,500 periodicals in dozens of languages.